cajuncoding/cajuncoding.github.io/_posts/2020-07-27-transition-from-mvelopes-to-ynab.md

   - Ok it's a little better after the first 6-12 months or so, but it still works only 3 out of 5 times.
 - Did I mention they still don't have feature Parity yet as of July 2020 ([beta launched in Feb.
 2018](https://www.mvelopes.com/2018/02/))?

 I say all of this because, I'm not alone in wanting to find a better alternative!
 But, I've struggled with the idea of starting over, though I think I've finally gotten over the friction of "oh man I've got to re-budget all over again".
-To the point that I'm now at, "oh man, if I can find a working solution and just invest the time once, then maybe I can stop dreading (and start enjoying) my budget balancing days again!".
+To the point that I'm now at, "oh man, if I can find a working solution and just invest the time once, then maybe I can stop dreading (and start enjoying) my budget balancing days again!"

 ## So what's a good budgeting platform look like for me?
-I had casually investigated alternatives before, and of course [Mint](https://www.mint.com/) was always an option, but it never met my goals for a budgeting app because it didn't offer the proactive elements I want.
-Even though it's free, I would be happier with some of my own advanced Google Sheets/Excel spreadsheets for the same (*free*) price.
-There are many other great blogs and videos comparing Mint to new options so I'll leave that to you to follow up on.
+I had casually investigated alternatives before, and of course [Mint](https://www.mint.com/) was always an option, but it never met my goals for a budgeting app because it didn't offer the pro-active elements that make a budgeting platform truly caluable.
+Even though it's free, I would be just as happy with some of my own advanced Google Sheets/Excel spreadsheets for the same (*free*) price.
+There are many other great blogs and videos comparing **Mint** to various other budgeting platform  options, so I'll leave that to you to follow up on.

 For me, these are some of the core capabilities that a budgeting platform needs to provide for me, and I'm happy and willing to pay for it:
  - Provide direct importing of all transactions from linked accounts